ostafen/kronos/README.md

 ## Features:

-- Easy to use REST API to schedule your webhooks;
+- :zap: Easy to use REST API to schedule your webhooks;
-- Complex scheduling using cron expressions;
+- :alarm_clock: Complex scheduling using cron expressions;
-- Get email notification on repeated failures.
+- :mailbox_with_mail: Get email notification on repeated failures.

 ## Build (Go 1.9+)